nttcslab-nlp/word_align/README.md

 ## License

-This data is released under the NTT License, see `LICENSE.txt`.
+This software is released under the NTT License, see `LICENSE.txt`.